trys/trysv4/content/blog/eleventy-design-system.md

 ## Designing the design system

 Hang on; you might be thinking, that looks pretty different to the earlier screenshots?
 Well yes, but that's for good reason.
-See, instead of rendering the component directly within a page in the design system, we render it on it's own, and the include it via an `<iframe>`.
+See, instead of rendering the component directly within a page in the design system, we render it on its own, and then include it via an `<iframe>`.
 This renders the component at the window size of the iframe, not at the size of the whole page.
 It's a subtle difference, but when you're working with viewport units or [fluid type & space](https://utopia.fyi), it's an important distinction.

 The solution is another `-pages.njk` file.
 It starts off in the same way as the previous template, reading in the `components.components` data and rendering a page for each component/variant.
 For each page, we then output some tabs for the various views we want for the component.